By clicking on the product links in this article, Mattressnut may receive a commission fee to support our work. See our affiliate disclosure.

 Dark Green Moody Bedroom - charcoal linen with reclaimed barn wood wall

 Floor-to-ceiling reclaimed barn wood could go very wrong.
-Here it doesn’t because the honey tones balance the charcoal linen duvet.
-I’d steal that vintage indigo throw—it’s just enough color without screaming “accent piece.”
+Here it doesn't because the honey tones balance the charcoal linen duvet.
+The vintage indigo throw adds just enough color without screaming accent piece.
 The half-burned candles grouped on brass?
-Copy that.
-Three looks considered, one looks random.
+Three looks considered, one looks random, copy that asymmetry.

 The Heirloom Quilt Move Nobody's Doing